Worship Him: Legacy

 Terrorizer magazine's first "Black Metal Special" issue recognized Samael as one of the early second wave of black metal bands that were "highly respected, influential and, most importantly, had their own unique sound."
 Worship Him had a significant impact on the early Norwegian black metal scene.
 Euronymous of Mayhem was a big supporter of the band.
 Although he never offered Samael a deal with Deathlike Silence Productions label, Euronymous regretted not releasing Worship Him, which he deemed an outstanding record.
 Another key figure in the early Norwegian black metal scene, Fenriz of Darkthrone fame, deemed Worship Him as a classic black metal album.
 The musician included the song "Into the Pentagram" as part of his own The Best of Old-School Black Metal compilation.
 Fenriz stated in the CD booklet the said song is "Samael's answer to Hellhammer's 'Triumph of Death'".
 Of Samael's early sound, he said the following:

 Samael were on one of the bands that were feeding the black metal flame in a period when almost no one else did.
 Samael had a more occult feeling to it and definitely weren't in any black thrash tradition and didn't really have a lot of death metal either.
-I think it's strange, people took the Mayhem/Darkthrone/Burzum road, I wonder why didn't more more bands take the Samael road, because that was defin [sic] interesting.
+I think it's strange, people took the Mayhem/Darkthrone/Burzum road, I wonder why didn't more more bands take the Samael road, because that was definitely interesting.

 Decibel magazine inducted Worship Him to their "Hall of Fame" on their #118 issue.